samply/blaze/docs/deployment/full-standalone.md

 > [!CAUTION]
 > Please don't use this realm in production.

+As you can see in the `realm-blaze.json` file, the redirect URL for the client is set to `https://blaze.localhost/fhir/auth/callback/keycloak`.
+You have to change the redirect URL if you use a different hostname.

+If your users immediately sign-in after clicking on the **Sign in with Keycloak** button, the Keycloak session still exists and so Keycloak will sign in the user automatically without requiring credentials.
+If ou like to disable the Keycloak sessions, you can open the Keycloak Admin UI and go to Authentication -> browser flow and disable the Cookie step.

 On top of the realm an admin user with name `admin` and password `admin` is configured.
 You can go to `https://keycloak.localhost/admin` and modify settings.
 More in-depth configuration of Keycloak it out of scope of the Blaze documentation.

 ```yaml